anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * In response to review by Toerless Eckert,
-  - many editorial improvements and clarifications as suggested, such as the comparison to plain BRSI, the description of offline vs. synchronous message transfer and enrollment, and better differentiation of RA flavors.
+  - many editorial improvements and clarifications as suggested, such as the comparison to plain BRSKI, the description of offline vs. synchronous message transfer and enrollment, and better differentiation of RA flavors.
-  - clarifiation that for transporting certificate enrollment messages between the pledge and the registrar, the TLS channel established between them via the join proxy is used and the enrollment protocol MUST support this.
+  - clarify that for transporting certificate enrollment messages between pledge and registrar, the TLS channel established between these two via the join proxy is used and the enrollment protocol MUST support this.
-  - clarification that the generalized enrollment protocol chosen between the pledge and registar MUST also be used for the upstream traffic to the PKI.
+  - clarify that the enrollment protocol chosen between pledge and registrar MUST also be used for the upstream enrollment exchange with the PKI.
+  - extend the description and requirements on how during the certificate enrollment phase the registrar MAY handle requests by the pledge itself and otherwise MUST forward them to the PKI and forward responses to the pledge.
-* Change "The registrar MAY->SHOULD offer different enrollment protocols"
+* Change "The registrar MAY offer different enrollment protocols." to "The registrar MUST support at least one certificate enrollment protocol ..."
 * In response to review by Michael Richardson,
-  - slightly improve the structuring of the Message Exchange {{message_ex}} and add some detail on the request/resonse exchanges for the enrollment phase
+  - slightly improve the structuring of the Message Exchange {{message_ex}} and add some detail on the request/response exchanges for the enrollment phase
   - merge the 'Enhancements to the Addressing Scheme' {{addressing}}
     with the subsequent one:
     'Domain Registrar Support of Alternative Enrollment Protocols'